Approximate Degrees of Multisymmetric Properties with Application to Quantum Claw Detection

 \subsection{\boldmath{$k$}-Symmetric Properties}

 This section states a straightforward generalization of Lemmas~\ref{lm:bisymmetryZW} and \ref{lm:bisymmetryZWandZ'W'} to the $k$-symmetric properties.
-We omit their proofs, since their proofs are almost the same as those in the bisymmetric case. \autoref{th:multisymmetricproperty} (a slightly general version of \autoref{th:multisymmetricproperty_intro}) follows immediately from the following lemmas.
+We omit their proofs, since they are almost the same as those in the bisymmetric case. \autoref{th:multisymmetricproperty} (a slightly general version of \autoref{th:multisymmetricproperty_intro}) follows immediately from the following lemmas.